shopsys/shopsys/docs/cookbook/create-basic-grid.md

 Now, you should be able to see the basic grid with salesmen data when accessing `/admin/salesman/list/`
 ![Basic Grid](img/basic-grid.png)

+!!! note
-*Note: If you want to add a link to the page to the menu and proper breadcrumb navigation, please check the corresponding section in [Adding a New Administration Page](./adding-a-new-administration-page.md#side-menu-and-breadcrumbs) cookbook.*
+    If you want to add a link to the page to the menu and proper breadcrumb navigation, please check the corresponding section in [Adding a New Administration Page](./adding-a-new-administration-page.md#side-menu-and-breadcrumbs) cookbook.

 ## 3. Modify the basic grid appearance
 As you probably noticed, dates in the third column are not printed much friendly.